People leave churches for all kinds of reasons: job relocation, moving across town, death, and sometimes church members simply change churches.

 Get members involved and ask them to write reviews for your church.

-Don’t script them, merely ask them to write an honest review of their experience on any of those search platforms that do reviews.
+Don’t script them.
+Merely ask them to write an honest review of their experience on any search platform that does reviews.

 Ask members and volunteers to write an honest review of your church and what they like about it.

-The more reviews the happier the search engines are.
+The more reviews, the happier the search engines are.
 However, be careful not to stuff the reviews.
-Create a system and process to write reviews and have them go out every few days or weeks.
+Create a system and process for writing reviews and have them go out every few days or weeks.

 3. Use Social Media Platforms

-Social media is one of those things that is difficult to wrap your arms around, and can honestly be overwhelming because there are new platforms popping up every day.
+Social media is one of those things that is difficult to grasp and can honestly be overwhelming because new platforms pop up every day.

 For example, I have a pastor friend whose wife has a Facebook page and uses it to encourage the ladies of the church, share scripture, and be a presence during the week.

-Set up a Twitter account and send out daily tweets.
+Set up an X account and send out daily tweets.

-For example, send out a tweet with the scripture of the day, thoughts for the day, or a link to an inspiring article or video.
+For example, send out a post with the scripture of the day, thoughts for the day, or a link to an inspiring article or video.

 Don’t forget to link all content back to your website.